 The World Benchmarking Alliance’s (WBA) latest assessment of over 1000 of the world’s most influential corporates across 21 industries provides compelling evidence in this direction.
 We find that a 10-percentage-point increase in women’s representation on a company’s highest governance body leads to 26% higher odds that the company actively engages in water governance, for example, by monitoring and reporting on water use and setting clear-cut targets to reduce it.
 Collectively, these companies withdraw hundreds of thousands of gigaliters of water yearly, and at least 45% of them operate in water-stressed areas, making responsible water stewardship a critical sustainability issue.
 Women are already the main managers of water every day.
 With more women involved in water decision-making, even seemingly modest steps, such as placing water on a company’s sustainability agenda, can make a meaningful difference on the ground.

 A similar, and in some cases stronger, pattern is observed amongst water distribution companies themselves.
 In our assessment of the 30 largest utilities, providing water services to more than 800 million people globally, companies with stronger performance on gender representation[1] also perform better on transparency and target-setting related to service adequacy and affordability.
 These targets aim to improve the quality and accessibility of their services by, for example, reducing leaks, optimizing water distribution, or lowering the bills of lower-income customers.
 Water suppliers with stronger gender representation scores also tend to perform better on stakeholder engagement.
-Together, these findings signal that gender representation efforts are associated with service improvements and decision-making that is inclusive of the stakeholders they ultimately serve.
+While our findings do not establish a direct causal link, women representation in decision-making and water management roles is likely to move the conversation beyond how much water is being consumed by a company to who bears the cost of water mismanagement impacts.
+Ensuring gender representation at all levels of decision-making increases the likelihood that water use decisions are made with greater sensitivity to the distributional and lived impacts of water use.

 [1] measured through leadership equality, professional development, recruitment practices, sex-disaggregated workforce data, freedom of association, and gender-responsive procurement